iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Complex Analysis/Cauchy Riemann Condition.md

 ---
 ### **C.R and Null Space of The Laplacian**

-For any function that is analytic (Cauchy Riemann is True), it's going to be a solution for the Laplacian (In the null space of the Laplacian Operator).
-Directly from the CR conditions we have:
+For any function that is analytic (Such that cauchy Riemann is True), it's going to be a solution for the Laplace Equation (In the null space of the Laplacian Operator).
+Simply put

 $$
 \begin{aligned}